 Select Coinstar machines will also buy your gift cards in addition to your loose change.
 The next time you buy groceries, take your gift cards along and maybe you can exchange them for store credit!
 However, I recommend looking for a CardPool kiosk first as they are more prevalent.

 If listing your gift cards online or going to an in-person kiosk is too much work, you can also sell them from home with a garage sale.
 You may or may not get a good deal for the cards because asking price depends on how much interest the prospective shoppers ask.
 Do encourage the potential buyer to dial the toll-free 1-800 number on the back to verify the balance before buying.

-Yes.
-Especially, if you use an online gift card marketplace like Gift Card Granny or Raise that verify the gift card balance and offer seller and buyer protection.
+Your best bet is to use an online gift card marketplace like Raise who verify the gift card balance and offer the seller and buyer protection.
 After a sale is made, you might have to keep the physical card for up to 180 days just in case the buyer has trouble redeeming the card balance.

-Only a few minutes.
-These are the steps you usually have to follow:
+It takes only a few minutes to post your gift card.
+These are the typical steps you have to follow on most sites: